 Detecting and preventing internal attacks is more difficult than doing so for external attacks per 66% of Haystax's respondents.

 There are many opportunities for employee error, negligence, or ill intent.
 The organization's many endpoints, cloud infrastructure or applications, mobile devices, network and databases are among the assets the insider might use to launch an attack.
 So, what's an organization to do?

 Amp up training.
 While many organizations have a training program in place, the depth and breadth of the content is not sufficient to drive behavioral change.
 Employees need to be provided training about the many ways in which they could unwittingly be putting the organization at risk.

 Only 45% of companies have mandatory cybersecurity employee training. — Experian

 Make cybersecurity a priority.
 It's essential that organizations focus on securing networks, systems, applications and devices as well as physical premises, developing security protocols, and establishing incident response processes.

 Keep up to date.
 Not only should an organization keep apprised of industry trends and compliance requirements but also stay abreast of what's happening in cybersecurity globally.

 Partner with an expert.
-RedTeam can identify vulnerabilities in your networks, applications and infrastructure and put you on a path to correct them.
+RedTeam Security can identify vulnerabilities in your networks, applications, and infrastructure and put you on a path to correct them.
 Schedule your free consultation and chat with one of our experts today, or download our RedTeam Testing Guide to learn more about our many offensive security offerings.